-So, over a two-day period, you might arrange to eat spinach, chard, or asparagus (green), tomatoes and squash blossoms (red and yellow), sweet potatoes (orange), beans (black, white, or pink), corn (more yellow), eggplant (purple), and leeks (green/white).
-And throw in some parsley and fresh basil here and there to liven things up.
+Without a good color balance, for example, you’re less likely to reap the full range of possible nutrients: fiber, folate, potassium, and vitamins A and C. So, over a two-day period, you might arrange to eat spinach, chard, or asparagus (green), tomatoes and squash blossoms (red and yellow), sweet potatoes (orange), beans (black, white, or pink), corn (more yellow), eggplant (purple), and leeks (green/white)...and some parsley and fresh basil here and there to liven things up.
 Click here or here for some veggie lists.

-What all this mainly involves is some thought and also perhaps some changes of habit.
-Sure, sometimes you don't want to bother.
+What gigs such as this fruit and vegetable diet mainly involve are some thought and also perhaps some changes of habit.
+And sure, sometimes you just don't want to bother.
 But we're not talking rocket science here—simply awareness, intent, and probably some planning.
-All of which most of us can probably handle most of the time.
+For you, a piece of cake (so to speak).